The telegram came to his parents on the same day that Gov. Andy Schoeppel roamed the Kansas State Fairgrounds in 1943.

 Luckily, as Americans headed into Cologne in September 1944, the fair that year had almost perfect weather.
 The first three days of the 1944 fair appeared as though they would shatter attendance records, according to The News, with 18,179 people going through Ye Old Mill for that period, including 9,867 alone on Monday of the fair.
 Total attendance, according to the fair board president’s estimates, exceeded 300,000, The News reported.

-There were issues on the home front: Headlines in The News reported that Congress was probing into the attack on Pearl Harbor.
+Still, there were issues on the home front: Headlines in The News reported that Congress was probing into the attack on Pearl Harbor.
 As fair festivities continued in Hutchinson, near Copeland a B-29 Super Fortress from Walker Army Air Force Base crashed into the farmhouse of O.H.
 Hatfield, resulting in the death of Hatfield and his 1-year-old grandson, as well as the plane’s 10 crew members.
 Hatfield’s wife and the baby’s mother - whose husband was a B-17 pilot who had completed 35 missions as a bomber over Germany - were taken to a Dodge City hospital for burns.

 In March 1945, 62 German prisoners of war came from a POW camp at Fort Riley, working on farms throughout the day and returning to the fairgrounds in the evenings.